Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 How the Role for Nutritional Counseling Experts in GLP-1 Therapy Has Emerged as One of the Most Promising in the Profession

 These therapies have taken off like a rocket in the United States.
-In 2024, Ozempic was the third best selling drug in the country, with sales growing by 25 percent from 2023, which had already been a blockbuster year at nearly $40 billion in sales.
-And newcomers in the field are increasing at even faster rates, with Wegovy increasing by 83 percent and Mounjaro by a whopping 123 percent.
+In 2024, Ozempic was the third-best-selling drug in the country, with sales growing by 25 percent from 2023, which had already been a blockbuster year, with nearly $40 billion in sales.
+And newcomers in the field are increasing at even faster rates, with Wegovy rising by 83 percent and Mounjaro by a whopping 123 percent.

 It was clear almost from the start that all the GLP-1 treatments could minimize the side effects that come with those medications.
-Just as important, they maximize the efficiency of treatment, with intensive behavioral and nutritional counseling offered along with the medication.
+Just as important, they maximize treatment efficiency, offering intensive behavioral and nutritional counseling in conjunction with the medication.

-That opens a huge door in an exploding market for nutritionists and dietitians specializing in GLP-1 counseling treatments.
+That opens a massive door in an exploding market for nutritionists and dietitians specializing in GLP-1 counseling treatments.

 GLP-1 Specializations Are Still Being Worked Out for Nutritionists and Dietitians

 There are no specialized degrees or even coursework in offering counseling for GLP-1 patients, for example.
-Although it’s best practice to involve nutritionists in GLP-1 therapy, medical professionals don’t always have a clear resource to turn to.
+Although it’s best practice to involve nutritionists in GLP-1 therapy, medical professionals often lack a clear resource to turn to.

 In fact, part of the drive for specialization may also be a need for improving provider education.
 Although best practices call for intensive nutritional and behavioral counseling to accompany GLP-1 prescriptions, many of the doctors writing these scripts aren’t necessarily aware of it yet.